wijMAN/basicHMS/README.md

 # basicHMS

-A simple application build using javax.swing, mySQL database & Netbeans IDE.
+A simple application built using javax.swing, mySQL database & Netbeans IDE.
 This applicatiion provides easy way to add patient records, update them, search them, & delete them, if necessary, basically covering the CURD operations.
 Below are few screenshots of the application, when it comes to life.

 ## Login Page